phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 When setting the notification ID or `notId` please make sure that you are not exceeding the [MAX_INT](https://developer.android.com/reference/java/lang/Integer.html#MAX_VALUE) value for Android.
 Using a value larger than MAX_INT will throw an exception which will be caught by the plugin and it will use a default value of `0`.

 This means you can't use the JavaScript's `Date.getMilliseconds()` or Java's `System.currentTimeMillis()` as they will give you a value greater than MAX_INT.

+## Clicking Notification Does Not Bring App to Foreground

+If you are running into a problem where you click on the notification but your app does not get brought to the foreground check the setting of `android:launchMode` in your AndroidManifest.xml.
+If something is setting it to be anything other than `singleTop` you should switch it back to `singleTop` which is required by Apache Cordova based apps.

 # iOS Behaviour